landesberg-design/plugin-ajax-load-more-pro/pro/ajax-load-more-elementor/README.txt

 5. Activate the plugin in the WP plugin dashboard.

 == Changelog ==

+= 1.1.4 - June 11, 2023 =
+* NEW: Added Elemeentor widget setting for `button_done_label` shortcode parameter.
+* UPDATE: Updated to add compatibility with Cache Add-on 2.0 and Ajax Load More 6.0.
+* UPDATE - Code cleanup.
+* UPDATE - Elementor compatability version bump and testing.
+* FIX - Fix for PHP warning about undefined `cache` index.

 = 1.1.3 - February 14, 2023 =
 * FIX - Updated widget function to fix issues with function deprecation notices.